Skip to Site Header Skip to Main Content Skip to Footer

 Throughout menopause and perimenopause, many women have to deal with hot sleep and waking up sweaty, which makes it challenging to get the restorative sleep they need.
 If you find it difficult to stay cool while sleeping during this life change, you may not be getting the quality rest your body needs to feel good while getting through the day.

 While there are various treatment options available, including hormone therapy, many women prefer to manage their menopause symptoms naturally.
 One way to do this is through dietary changes.
-In this blog, we will discuss some foods that may help reduce hot flashes.
+In this blog, we will discuss some foods that may help reduce hot flashes at night.

-Ease the discomfort of menopause night sweats and hot flashes with our Chilipad, a specialized menopause cooling product.
-Our patented temperature-regulating mattress topper significantly reduces Vasomotor Symptoms, providing you with a cooler, more comfortable sleep experience.
+Shop our Fall Sale!
+Ease the discomfort of menopause symptoms with our Chilipad, a specialized menopause cooling bed system and mattress topper.
+Significantly reduces Vasomotor Symptoms, providing you with a cooler, more comfortable sleep experience.

 I’ve struggled with post-menopausal night sweats for years and now I can sleep comfortably through the night!